Most college financial aid and loans are based on federal grants, funds, and subsidies provided by the U.S. Department of Education.

 3. Perkins Loans

-Perkins loans are not offered at every college.
-They are need-based and skewed toward those with a higher need, but they’re not as need-based as a Pell grant or supplemental grant.
+They were need-based and skewed toward those with higher need.
+But they weren’t as need-based as a Pell grant or supplemental grant.

 4. Work Study